Skip to main content

 }

 Alternatively, you can enable the Immutable setting.
-This makes all values returned from the context immutable, allowing you to persist them anywhere.
-Note that this comes at the cost of performance.
+This makes all values returned from the context immutable, allowing you to persist them anywhere, at the cost of some performance:

 app := fiber.New(fiber.Config{